Pine-ber-EE/ctf/README.md

-# snowbird91 CTF Hub
+# Pine-ber-EE CTF Stuffs

-Personal Jekyll site for my security projects, CTF write-ups, and notes.
+Personal Jekyll site for my CTF writeups.
 The design is a neon, hacker-inspired skin on top of the Serial Programmer theme, with dark/light modes and accent neon highlights.

 ## Structure